Gig economy: A Revolutionary Trend for the Labor Market

 They can save money: independent workers save on daily expenses, such as commuting or having lunch on the go.

-It is also important to note that remote jobs give the possibility of generating incomes to people who are usually excluded from the traditional way of working, for example, those who are in charge of caring for others or are unable to commute due to a lack of mobility.
+It is also important to note that remote jobs give the possibility of generating income to people who are usually excluded from the traditional way of working, for example, those who are in charge of caring for others or are unable to commute due to a lack of mobility.

 Some data that show this trend worldwide are: